devops-sherpas/jfrog-training-labs/demos/curation-workflow/README.md

    jf mvn clean package
    ```

+   The build with end OK, but you should get an email alerting you of a violation.
+That's because a vulnerable Log4J
+   artifact is defined as a dependency in our POM.
+7. Delete the cache of Log4J from your local Maven repository (same instructions above).
+8. Change the curation policy's action to "Block" (instead of "Dry run").
+9. Delete Log4J from the remote repository's cache (`maven-central-demo-remote-cache`).
+10. Repeat the steps to prepare the Java build, and run it.
 You should see that the build ends with HTTP code 403.
-This is because a vulnerable Log4J artifact is defined
-   as a dependency in our POM.

-7. From the "Application" sidebar, navigate to "Curation" -> "Overview".
+11. From the "Application" sidebar, navigate to "Curation" -> "Overview".
 You should see that one curated repository
     had a security incident.
-8. Navigate to "Curation" -> "Audit".
+12. Navigate to "Curation" -> "Audit".
 You should see the blocked action there.